radhofan/kuasar-rag-system/README.md

-# Retrieval-Augmented Generation (RAG) System with FastAPI, LangChain, and Ollama
+# Retrieval-Augmented Generation (RAG) System with FastAPI, and Ollama

-This project implements a **Retrieval-Augmented Generation (RAG)** system using Python, FastAPI, LangChain, Ollama, and a vector store (e.g., Chroma or FAISS).
+This project implements a **Retrieval-Augmented Generation (RAG)** system using Python, FastAPI, Ollama, and ChromaDB.
 The system allows users to upload documents, generate embeddings, and query the system for answers with source citations.
 The entire setup is containerized using Docker for easy deployment.

 ## System Architecture